Music Executives Kevin ‘Coach K’ Lee & Mel Carter Sign Development Deal With Bojangles - NewsBreak

 “I’m proud to do this with Mel and to keep pushing forward Black entrepreneurship.
 We built our way up in music and it’s exciting to branch out in so many ways and to join forces with the #1 Black-owned franchise” -Kevin “Coach K” Lee, COO of Quality Control.

-With this new development deal, they’re now the #1 black-owned franchise within Bojangles and 5th among all franchises.
+With this new development deal they’re now the #1 black owned franchise within Bojangles and 5th within all franchises.
 They’ll now own a total of 32 locations.
 18 preexisting and the 14 they’re bringing to Atlanta.

 Congrats to Coach K and Mel Carter on their new deal!